ChrisFischer-MTA/Homelab/README.md

 Create a new user client, call it `journaling-app-client`.
 Give it a root URL of `http://<external journal DNS>:8080/` and a home URL of `http://<external journal DNS>:8080/admin`.
 Tick `Client Authentication` and `Authorization`.
 Ensure client authenticator is set to `Client Id and Secret`.
 Set the vhost to have the ClientID and ClientName.

 ##### Setting up Elastic for Nextcloud
 Elastic will spit a ton of errors on first start.
-Drop into the container using `docker exec -it homelab-elastic-1 bash` and then run the following commands to generate the credentials: `/usr/share/elasticsearch/bin/elasticsearch-reset-password -u elastic` and `/usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token -s kibana`.
+Drop into the container using `docker exec -it homelab-elastic-1 bash` and then run the following command to generate the credentials: `/usr/share/elasticsearch/bin/elasticsearch-reset-password -u elastic`.
 You should get output roughly matching the following:

 ```
 [elasticsearch@3e57d89774f6 ~]$ /usr/share/elasticsearch/bin/elasticsearch-reset-password -u elastic